 SET IN STONE: DESIGN ENTERS A NEW STONE AGE

 Most people think of using stone in their home decor outside, particularly fountains and statues in their garden.
 While it might not seem like an obvious choice, the use of stone furniture is becoming an increasingly popular trend for homes and hotels alike.
 When you think about it, it’s actually a wonderful idea: stone furniture is definitely a hassle-free option, providing both aesthetic form and practical function to any environment it inhabits.
 Ease of maintenance and less chances of getting damaged make stone a highly favorable material for creating furniture which you can place literally anywhere – in your garden, patio, or even inside your home.
 Don’t believe us?
-Check out the J45 Alabaster Table, for example.
-Just take one look at this crystal stone piece with its crazy cut pattern stone at top, side pyramidal shapes, and polished brass corner trims.
-It effortlessly livens up any space it inhabits, with its geometrically-unique, eye-catching style.
-Occasional table or work of modern art?
-We like to think it’s both!
-To witness the creative versatility of stone furniture, one needs to look no further than the hospitality industry.
-The one-of-a-kind quality of this natural material makes it perfect for the custom furniture choices prevalent inside hotels.
-Custom manufacturers are using stones like marble, granite, travertine, quartz, and concrete to design showcase pieces that create beautiful-but-resilient sets crafted to the exact specifications of public spaces as well as guest rooms.
-The natural beauty of stone allows it to match any design style, from traditional luxury properties and modern boutiques to rustic mountain resorts.
-Whether you choose to employ this surprisingly versatile material in a personal or professional setting, you’ll have plenty of options to choose from.
-The most common are:- Marble – Long synonymous with luxury and elegance, marble has shaped monuments and works of art since the beginning of recorded history.
+Check out the J45 Alabaster Table, for example.- Marble – Long synonymous with luxury and elegance, marble has shaped monuments and works of art since the beginning of recorded history.
 Although sealers can help, marble is porous and vulnerable to scratching and staining.

 - Granite – The reigning king of the countertop industry until it was surpassed by quartz in 2014, granite boasts a unique speckled and glossy look that dresses up countless kitchens and bathrooms.
 It is strong and durable, especially when sealed properly.